Code-Institute-Submissions/CodeBuddy/README.md

 ## Credits
 - Code institues instructor Paul Chor for guidance on backend development
 - Teaching assistant John Benedict for helping with troubleshooting of bugs
-- Reddit / Quora / Stackoverflow as website inspiration
+- Reddit / Quora / Stackoverflow as project inspiration